BitBangersCode/NodeBB-Wiki/Installing-NodeBB-on-Debian.md

 NodeBB requires these software to be installed :
 * Node.js at least 0.8 and greater
 * Redis, version 2.6 or greater
+* cURL installed, just do `sudo apt-get install curl` in order to install it

 ## Node.js installation